 Kelly Field’s role in the integration of baseball has long been overlooked and ignored.
 Located in the midst of one of the two predominantly African American sections of Daytona Beach, Kelly Field was the centerpiece of the Black community.
-Now an empty lot encompassing a retention pond, the site where the Royals practiced and an entire community gathered to watch and play baseball is currently unmarked and nearly lost to history.
+Now an empty lot encompassing a retention pond, the site where the Royals practiced and an entire community gathered to watch and play baseball was unmarked and nearly lost to history.

-Originally published: September 22, 2022.
-Last Updated: September 22, 2022.
+Originally published: October 27, 2022.
+Last Updated: October 28, 2022.